rajashah33/k_medoid-with-python/README.md

 This program is a code written in python to find k medoid clusters of a dataset.

-Input- <br>
-  data is read from file 'iris-dataset.txt' as a list of list<br>
+Input-  data is read from file 'iris-dataset.txt' as a list of list<br>
-Output- <br>
-  a graph that plot three clusters Note:-
+Output-  a graph that plot three clusters Note:-

 Note:-<br>
  Run using python3 <br>